donaldthai/Inventory-Allocator/InventoryAllocatorProject/README.md

-### My Solution

-Created a unit test project that implements the Classes\InventoryAllocator.cs along with other helper classes as well.

-There is a unit test class, InventoryAllocatorTest.cs, that tests the different scenarios of the FulfillOrder() method that solves the challenge.

-Thanks!

 ### Problem

 The problem is compute the best way an order can be shipped (called shipments) given inventory across a set of warehouses (called inventory distribution).